liquidvisual/wlite-0615/src/pages/home.md

 ---
-layout: login
+layout: news
-title: Login
+title: Home
-permalink: /
+permalink: /home/
 ---

 <!--- This child document initializes the page in Jekyll. -->